TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 - Prepare production builds using EAS, manage environment variables more robustly, add push notifications, etc.

 **Congratulations!**
-This tutorial is fully self-contained, with no missing imports or placeholders, and integrates the admin panel as an inherent part of the ScriptHammer installation.
+This tutorial is fully self-contained, with no missing imports or placeholders, and integrates the Admin Dashboard as an inherent part of the ScriptHammer installation.
 Enjoy building and iterating on your application while maintaining code quality and a unified codebase!

 ---